-At a minimum, an MCC shall be capable of receiving and processing from other MCCs one hundred (100) alert messages over a period of ten (10) minutes.
+At a minimum, an MCC shall be capable of receiving and processing from other MCCs one hundred (100) alert messages over a period of 10 minutes.

-5.3.3 An MCC shall be capable of processing incident alert data from all sources, as described above, and of generating and transmitting a minimum of one hundred (100) solution messages to its associated SPOCs and RCCs and to other MCCs within each ten (10) minute period.
+5.3.3 An MCC shall be capable of processing alert data from all sources, as described above, and of generating and transmitting a minimum of 100 solution messages to its associated alert data recipients, within each 10-minute period.